sw37-dev/Direct_Order/README.md

 + NPC Delivery: An NPC will personally deliver your vehicle to your location.
 This primarily applies to ground vehicles.
 + Special Vehicles: Please note that flying vehicles, helicopters, planes, RC vehicles, and boats will not be delivered by an NPC; they will be spawned nearby.
 + Delivery Issues: Occasionally, the NPC AI may glitch, causing your vehicle to be delivered to a nearby location on the map rather than directly to you.
 If this happens, check your radar for the vehicle icon.
 + Toggle Delivery Mode: By default, the mod is set to NPC Delivery.
-If you prefer a different method, call "Pegasus Concierge" to switch to "Teleport" mode.
+If you prefer a different method, call "Pegasus Concierge" to switch to "Teleport" or "Waypoint" mode.

 ------------------------------------------